 So you’ve just bought a new state of the art TV.
-We’ve all had to buy big ticket items such as TVs, fridges, laptops and other appliances – usually with that niggling feeling in the back of your mind that one day it could die within the first two years of ownership.
-Sure enough – the only solution would be to buy the extended warranty that the salesman is so desperately pushing you to do, right?
+We’ve all had to buy big ticket items such as TVs, fridges, laptops and other appliances – usually with that worried feeling in the back of your mind that it could break within the first two years of ownership.
+Surely, the only solution would be to buy the extended warranty that the salesman is so desperately pushing you to buy, right?
 Wrong.
 Consumer guarantees exist for this reason.

 What do they cover?

 If you thought you would cross your fingers and try your luck with a product that was already damaged but heavily discounted and too cheap to resist – sorry you wouldn’t be covered for that either.
 Consequently, if the business tells you about the faults of the product before you buy it, you will not be covered.
 However, any faults that the business did not disclose will still be covered by consumer guarantees.

 You were ambiguous with what you were wanting when buying the product

-The item is > $40 000 and is used by a business for business purposes
+The item is above $40,000 and is used by a business for business purposes

-In other words, if you are using the item for business purposes, and the value of the item is below $40 000, you will be covered by the consumer guarantee.
+In other words, if you are using the item for business purposes, and the value of the item is below $40,000, you will be covered by the consumer guarantee.
 You may not be entitled to some of the consumer rights if the purchase price is more than $40,000.
 However, the threshold is changing to $100,000 from 1st July 2021.
 Although, the higher threshold only applies to goods or services bought from that date.

 You bought the item secondhand from a private seller